Fengqiao experience: Under Xi Jinping

-When he was the Party Secretary of Zhejiang, Xi Jinping showed at interest to the Fenqiao experience after visiting the district in 2003, where he attended an exhibition about the 1960s at a local police station.
+When he was the CCP committee secretary of Zhejiang, Xi Jinping showed at interest to the Fenqiao experience after visiting the district in 2003, where he attended an exhibition about the 1960s at a local police station.
 He visited the district again a few months later, where he said "Though the situation and responsibilities we face have changed, the Fengqiao experience is not outdated".

-in 2013, Xi Jinping, now the general secretary of the Chinese Communist Party, became the first paramount leader since Mao to mention the Fenqiao experience by issuing "important instructions on the development of the ‘Fengqiao experience’" to mark the 50th anniversary of Mao's written instructions.
+in 2013, Xi Jinping, now the CCP general secretary, became the first paramount leader since Mao to mention the Fenqiao experience by issuing "important instructions on the development of the ‘Fengqiao experience’" to mark the 50th anniversary of Mao's written instructions.
 In 2019, the Ministry of Public Security started upgrading public security stations to "Fengqiao-style public security police stations" (枫桥式公安派出所), with over 1,300 established by 2025.
 The main tasks of the stations are "loyalty to party leadership, legal service to the people, impartial law enforcement and rigorous discipline" in order to "create a secure and stable political and social environment".
 Since 2022, these stations have also been supported by "Fengqiao-style People’s courts" established in villages and counties, which aim to "fight against evil and illegal behavior and sustain the fight against village hegemony".

-At the political report for the 20th Party National Congress in October 2022, Xi referred to the Fenqiao experience as a vital part of "social governance".
+At the political report for the CCP's 20th National Congress in October 2022, Xi referred to the Fenqiao experience as a vital part of "social governance".
 In November 2023, Xi attended a conference on the Fenqiao experience, and also hosted representatives from local authorities that apply the Fengqiao experience in daily administration.
 In the conference, Secretary of the Central Political and Legal Affairs Commission Chen Wenqing said China "must achieve that ‘small things do not leave the village, big things do not leave the town, and conflicts do not turn over’".

+Overseas

 In 2025, Chinese police under the Ministry of Public Security operating in the Solomon Islands began to implement a local pilot program based upon the Fengqiao experience, raising mass surveillance concerns.

 Content

-The method aims to lead officials and locals apply a form of self-governance to solve issues and conflicts at their level, though under the supervision of the Chinese Communist Party.
+The CCP-led method aims to have officials and locals apply a form of self-governance to solve issues and conflicts at their level.
 The method has been described as a "gold standard for Chinese governance" by CCP journal Qiushi.
 The method involves working with volunteers and instructing local residents in ideological and legal matters, especially regarding locally relevant new laws and regulations.
 As part of the method, court officials travel around counties to mediate legal disputes, ranging from land use, licenses, or contract issues.